30 Healthy Cooking Tips For Better Weight Loss

 Okay, so making a sandwich can hardly be counted as cooking, but this is a tip that you can’t ignore.
 Ditch bread and instead wrap your sandwiches in vegetables.
 Whether you opt to use Swiss chard, romaine, or you prefer to crunch of iceberg lettuce – it’s a great way to enjoy a sandwich without wasting your carbs.
 Use the biggest leaves so that your sandwich transports well and stays in one piece.

-3. Good Foods for Weight Loss Preparation
+3. Meal Prep for Weight Loss

 When you get home after a long day at work and still have to make dinner the thought of peeling, mincing, chopping, and preparing your ingredients is exhausting.
 It’s probably one of the biggest obstacles you face in making healthy dinners and sticking to it.
 So, to remove any temptation to stray do your produce prep at the start of the week.